cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 ## II. ## Analysis

-### Exploração dos dados - Treinamento
+### ### Data Exploration - Training

-A partir do treino e da avaliação realizada no console do AWS Deep Racer, são gerados arquivos de logs do treinamento e da avaliação.
-Utilizando o modelo de análise disponível no AWS Deepracer Workshop Lab Github [\[6\]](https://github.com/aws-samples/aws-deepracer-workshops) é possível realizar o download desses logs e iniciar a avaliação, atraveś do arquivo `log-analysis/DeepRacer Log Analysis.ipynb`.
-Além dos logs de treinamento/avaliação é gerado um modelo referente as redes neurais que fazem parte do algoritmo já explicado acima.
-No console AWS é possível realizar o download deste modelo para que o mesmo também seja avaliado no Jupyter Notebook já mencionado acima.
+A partir do treinamento e avaliação realizados no console do AWS Deep Racer, os arquivos de log de treinamento e avaliação são gerados.
+Usando o modelo de análise disponível no AWS Deepracer Workshop Lab Github [\[6\]](https://github.com/aws-samples/aws-deepracer-workshops)  you can download these logs and start the evaluation through the `log-analysis / DeepRacer Log Analysis.ipynb` file.
+In addition to the training/evaluation logs, a model is generated for the neural networks that are part of the algorithm already explained above.
+You can download this model from the AWS console so that it can also be evaluated on the Jupyter Notebook already mentioned above.

 Meu objetivo inicial foi encontrar, com a função de recompensa baseada nos padrões básicos dos exemplos da documentação e hyperparâmetros padrões, o menor tempo necessário de treinamento para que o carrinho completasse uma volta.
 O mínimo de tempo que encontrei na pista **re:Invent 2018** foi 1H.
 Segue a função de recompensa usada e os hyper parâmetros: